 We're also going to detail some of the open world activities, like Bandit Camps, Tallnecks, and Cauldrons, while also revealing the locations of all collectibles, including Ancient Vessels, Vantage Datapoints, Power Cells, Metal Flowers, and Banuk Figures.

 In addition, this guide will feature various miscellaneous guides, like how to get all possible optional allies to join Aloy and how to get the Shield-Weaver outfit.
+If you're looking for a full story recap of Horizon Zero Dawn, click through the link for a summary.
 Please note that while we've endeavoured to ensure Horizon Zero Dawn spoilers are minimal, if you're sensitive to things like quest names, then you may want to consider proceeding with caution.

 Horizon Zero Dawn Guide: All Story Quests, Side-Quests, and Errands